The question ‘are nuts fattening‘ is one I get asked regularly.

 Are nuts fattening: What the studies say

-No-one’s going to argue that nuts aren’t high in fat — they are.
+No one is going to argue about the fact that nuts are high in fat.

 But, many people assume you shouldn’t eat them when trying to lose weight.
 Studies have confirmed, however, that people who eat nuts have a lower body weight than those who don’t.